-Applicants must keep the housing department informed of any changes in their circumstances, e.g. when they move house, have a baby, or someone leaves or joins their household.
-If this results in a band change we will inform the applicant in writing of the new band, the reason for it and the applicable priority date, and of their right to request a review of the decision (see Appendix 4 on the review procedure).
+Applicants must keep the housing department informed of any changes in their circumstances, e.g. when they move house, have a baby, or someone leaves or joins their household by logging into their Locata account and completing and online change of circumstances form.
+If this results in a band change we will inform the applicant in writing of the new band, the reason for it and the applicable priority date, and of their right to request a review of the decision (see Appendix 4 onthe review procedure).
 Failure to tell us about a change in circumstances which would boost priority means the applicant may miss out on an offer of housing.
 Conversely, failure to advise us of changes (such as a member of the household leaving) may result in an offer being withdrawn on the basis that we gave a higher priority than the applicant was entitled to.